awsdevopsb01/practice-ansible/README.md

 # {{ variable }} alone --> use either single quotes or double quotes
 # variable created inside a task cannot be accessed by other tasks in the playbook.
 # variable created on play level can be accessed by other tasks in the playbook.
+# Var file concept is used on play level only.
+We can use var file on task level.